jlobue10/SteamDeck_rEFInd/README.md

 ## **Disable Windows EFI entry or run the Windows' side script**

-This honestly should be in a bold flashing neon light, as it is one if the most commonly missed issues.
+This honestly should be in a bold flashing neon light, as it is one of the most commonly missed issues.
 This step is still required for SteamOS 3.4+.
 Unfortunately, this still requires booting from the SteamOS recovery USB or another live Linux distro.

 Steps:
 ```